 I had many coaches in my sports career, and worked with many leaders in my business career.
 A successful trait is calmness under pressure, and compassion when times are hard.
 A good leader knows what they want from you, but lets you do it.
 That’s trust, and it’s essential.

 Embrace change.
 Don’t be afraid to make mistakes—it helps you to learn, as long as you put time aside to know why things didn’t work.

 Your network is your wealth, you have to look after it, because you never know what’s going to happen.
 Even with people you may not naturally chime with, you have to find common ground, and build bridges.
 Tomorrow may bring a project where you’re working together, so you should be ready for that.

-When our field hockey team were travelling the world, I always reached out to other teams to get to know them better, to create contacts, or to simply learn from them.
+When our field hockey team was traveling the world, I always reached out to other teams to get to know them better, to create contacts, or to simply learn from them.
 I learned this from my grandfather, who had friends in every corner of the world.
-My advice is talk to people, engage, be curios, surround yourself with people who know more than you – people make you better.
+My advice is to talk to people, engage, be curious, surround yourself with people who know more than you—people make you better.

 (Image above. © Myak Homberger)